yaswant/lfric_core/documentation/buildsystem.rst

 ``IGNORE_DEPENDENCIES`` is a space-separated list of modules which should be ignored by the dependency analyser when discovered in ``use`` statements.
 This prevents the dependency analysis trying to rebuild your library.
-For example, Dynamo uses the ESMF library: the name to add would be "esmf" since we ``use esmf``.
+For example, the infrastructure makes use of the ESMF library: the name to add would be "esmf" since we ``use esmf``.

 ``EXTERNAL_*_LIBRARIES`` is a space-separated list of library names to be passed to the linker using "little ell" arguments.
 Libraries which are available as a